A journey back in time is often full of wonder, romance, and fascination.

-Luckily, Australia has a wonderful collection of pioneer settlements and other like attractions that allow such a feeling to be achieved with ease, bringing to life a period that once was.
+Fortunately, Australia has a wonderful collection of pioneer settlements and other like attractions that evocatively bring to life a period that once was.

 Visit when…staying at BIG4 Loxton Riverfront Holiday Park.

 The gold rush of the 1850s sent the nation into a frenzy and marks one of Australia’s most significant periods post-European settlement.
 At Sovereign Hill, this gripping past is brilliantly brought to life.
-A wander along Main Street captures the bustling atmosphere of this time: replica buildings, horse-drawn coaches, and costumed characters abound.
-Beyond that, pan for gold, watch blacksmith and candle-making demonstrations, experience a goldfields school, and so much more.
+A wander along Main St captures the bustling atmosphere of this time: replica buildings, horse-drawn coaches, and costumed characters abound.
+Beyond that, there are demonstrations and activities galore, including the opportunity to pan for gold.
 It’s all backed by an absorbing sound-and-light show at night.

 Breathe life into the past with a visit to one of the Great Ocean Road’s best attractions.
 The Maritime Village includes dozens of old buildings that provide a snapshot into the goings on of a thriving 19th century port town.
 As a bonus, a visit here comes with sensational views, and guided village tours are available.
 Don’t miss a visit to the display-packed museum, while the evening sound-and-light show is utterly enthralling.

-Visit when…staying at BIG4 Atherton Woodlands Tourist Park.
+Visit when…staying at BIG4 Perth Midland Tourist Park

 Prepare to unearth a plethora of stories with the confines of this inviting pioneer village.
 Wander through 60-plus buildings and be captivated by a series of yarns that each act as a history lesson.
 While here, be sure to dedicate plenty of time to a trio of museums covering the themes of ambulances, the fire brigade, and energy.